 What Kind of Help Can I Get?

 General Information.
-Many reputable general and diagnosis-specific cancer organizations provide reliable, up-to-date information on treatment options, clinical trials, managing side effects and more.
+Many general and diagnosis-specific cancer organizations provide reliable, up-to-date information on treatment options, clinical trials, managing side effects and more.

 Home Health Care.
 Home health care is for people who no longer need to be in the hospital, but still require skilled care at home.